roryhr/site-code/content/pages/projects.md

 title: Projects

 As I write more posts about what I'm working on (or finished, let's say) I'll link to them here.
 I'm active on Kaggle.

+# Keras

+[Keras](http://keras.io/) is an open-source high-level interface to TensorFlow and Theano which takes the pain out of building deep learning models.
+I hang out on the Keras Slack channel and contribute what I can to the [code](https://github.com/fchollet/keras).

 # tune2vec